-This year we worked hard to make this tour even “More Samurai”, and thus we will make the often not travelled journey to the west coast of Japan.
+From there we will explore Japan’s many castles, walk the ancient cobblestones of the Nakasendo highway and see the post towns of Magome and Tsumago.
+We will journey to the west coast of Japan.
 There we will see even more castles and the city called “Little Kyoto” – Kanazawa.
-Here we will walk one of the most beautiful gardens in Japan, talk a little Zen and take in the Samurai houses still standing from ancient times…
+Here we will walk one of the most beautiful gardens in Japan, talk a little Zen and take in the Nagamachi Samurai House district.

-You will be treated to at least two guides for this tour.
-We will have a local guide with us throughout the tour and your Geek Nation Tours representative studied in Japan.
-But, also new this year, is our guest host – Stephen Turnbull.
+You will be treated to at two guides for this tour.
+We will have a local guide with us throughout the tour and your Geek Nation Tours representative who studied in Japan.
+But more importantly is our guest host – Dr. Stephen Turnbull.
 If you have read about Samurai history, ethics or religion you most likely were reading a Stephen Turnbull book.
 He is a prolific writer and British historian concentrating on Japan and the samurai period.
 Many of those books have been published by our new partner Osprey Publishing.

-Which of course, leads us to our other big news this year.
-Osprey Publishing and Geek Nation Tours have joined forces to create tours for the most discerning of travelers.
-It is our goal to fashion tours where one can delve deeply into the historic period we are covering with expert guest hosts relating knowledge as they walk along beside us.
+This tour sees Osprey Publishing and Geek Nation Tours joining forces to create tours for the most discerning of travelers.
+It is our goal to fashion vacations where one can delve deeply into the historic period we are covering with expert guest hosts relating knowledge as they walk along beside us.
 But while learning is important, we will also seek out fun and cover the more geeky aspects of the journey.
 We will meld pop culture with history, blend practical knowledge with epic legend and see human struggle and heroic deeds through many lenses.

-If you ever dreamed of living in ancient Japan this is the tour for you!
+If you ever dreamt of living in Feudal Japan this is the tour for you!

-If you want to hear more about the tour and about samurai and ninjas give the Scholarly Warrior Podcast a listen (also seen on iTunes under the Freebooters Network).
-We interview Dr. Turnbull in episode six and we guarantee you will want to go go on the tour then… Check out the episode here.
+If you want to hear more about the tour – and about samurai and ninjas -give the Scholarly Warrior Podcast a listen (also seen on iTunes under the Freebooters Network).
+We interview Dr. Turnbull in episode six and we guarantee you will want to join us on the tour then… Check out the episode here.

-When everyone has arrived, we will gather together for our Welcome Dinner and meet our guides and of course, our guest host, the illustrious Stephen Turnbull… Expect to talk all things Japan, to dine on a traditional Japanese dinner and perhaps indulge in a beverage or two.
+Today we will gather from all around the world to start our time travelling adventure into Feudal Japan.
+When everyone has arrived, we will come together for our Welcome Dinner and meet our guides and of course, our guest host, the illustrious Dr. Stephen Turnbull… Expect to talk about all things Japan, to dine on a traditional Japanese dinner and perhaps indulge in a beverage or two.